Designer

 Click Done to commit the changes.

-The branches appear on the canvas and thinklets and other flow control blocks can now be added underneath them.
+Once branches appear on the canvas, thinklets and other flow control blocks can now be added underneath them.

 When deleting a condition from the workflow design, any design elements underneath the condition will also be lost.